How to Become a Solicitor

-Whatever stage of the process you’re at, follow this step by step guide and you’ll have a clearer idea of what it takes to become a solicitor.
+Whatever stage of the process you’re at, follow this step by step guide on how to become a solicitor and you’ll have a clearer idea of what it takes to enter the field.
 Please note this guide covers the traditional route, so if you are looking for information about legal apprenticeships, visit our corresponding page.

-NOTE: To pursue a career as a solicitor, you will need to follow the relevant steps set out below.
+NOTE: To become a solicitor, you will need to follow the relevant steps set out below.
 However, following the Solicitors Regulation Authority’s (SRA’s) 2017 announcement, the way in which solicitors will train and qualify is likely to change once the new Solicitors Qualifying Examination (SQE) takes effect.
 The SQE is set to be introduced in the Autumn of 2021.
-To find out more, read our Solicitors Qualifying Examination (SQE) page.

 How to Become a Solicitor Step-by-Step Guide